awmpietro/image-extractor/README.md

 - [server] - Built on top of Node
 - [client] - Built on top of React
 - [mongo] - nosql database

-## What could be improved

-- Tests: I wrote a few tests on server, it could cover more.
-On client i wrote no tests as i am still learning strategies of testing in React;